-- 5. Complete the options in the dialog. - Generate Headings Select whether you want the printed index to include headings (e.g., A, B, C).
+- 5. Complete the options in the dialog. - Generate Headings Select whether you want the printed index to include headings (e.g., A, B, C). - ► NOTE You can also edit this setting using your stylesheet.
+The default setting is to always include index headings.
+But if you want headings to always be excluded from indexes, you can modify the mc-index-heading property for the MadCaplindexProxy style. - Column Count Select the number of columns that you want to be used in Microsoft Word output to display the index.

-Column Count Select the number of columns that you want to be used in Microsoft Word output to display the index.
+NOTE This option is for Word output only.
+If you are producing PDF output, you can set the number of columns for an index in the page layout.